trifectatechfoundation/teach-rs/slides/A-foundations/ownership-borrowing.md

 # Rules for borrowing and references

-- You may only ever have one mutable reference at the same time
+- You may only ever have **one mutable reference** at the same time
-- You may have any number of immutable references at the same time as long as there is no mutable reference
+- You may have **any number of immutable references** at the same time **as long as there is no mutable reference**
 - References cannot *live* longer than their owners
-- A reference will always at all times point to a valid value
+- A reference will always at all times *point to a valid value*

-These rules are enforced by the Rust compiler.
+These rules are enforced by Rust's borrow checker.

 <!--
 - Rust tries to be smart about enforcing these rules, such that you don't notice